vsuser69/autobiography-school-work-/README.md

 # My Interactive Autobiography Game

-An interactive story game I created to learn React and share my life journey!
+An interactive story game I created to learn React and share my life journey

 # How to Play